One of the most undervalued and overlooked chest exercises is the plate pinch press.

 You will probably also feel the inner chest muscles begin to fatigue a lot quicker, rather than the outer pec muscles because the inner chest muscles aren’t typically challenged through most compounded exercises like the bench press.

-Check out my full guide on the role of the chest in various pressing movements.
+Check out my full guide on the role of the chest in various pressing movements and the bene.

 Benefits: Plate Pinch Press